All Episodes

 Yeah, thank you.

-And um I'm having a blast doing it.
+And I'm having a blast doing it.

-It's it's based off the phrase that I've said a lot of times, which is our country doesn't guarantee us happiness, it guarantees us the right to pursue happiness.
+It's based off the phrase that I've said a lot of times, which is our country doesn't guarantee us happiness.

 And the fact that we have the right to even go for our wildest dreams should inherently make us happy because we're the only country in the world that has that right.

-So on this show, the pursuit, I search out people that have chased the American dream that have been through a lot of obstacles to get there.
+So on this show, The Pursuit, I search out people that have chased the American dream, that have been through a lot of obstacles to get there.

-It's everybody from you know, rock stars and country singers to inventors to Olympians, and then even some people you've never heard of before, but I know about them, and their stories are so incredible from from being a homeless guy on the streets in LA to now being a television host, stuff like that.
+It's everybody from rock stars and country singers to inventors to Olympians, and then even some people you've never heard of before, but I know about them.

-And uh talking you're talking about me again.
+You're talking about me again.

-Uh Facebook Live, John Rich will be there.
+John Rich will be there.

-Uh you can catch him also on FoxNation.com.
+You can catch him also on FoxNation.com.

 Happy Father's Day, my friend.

-My best to your father and your family and your kids, and uh, yes, we have the right.
+My best to your father and your family and your kids.

 We live in the greatest country God ever gave man.

-Live free or die, John Rich, because uh we have an election in 137 days and everything's hanging in the balance.
+Live free or die, John Rich, because we have an election in 137 days and everything's hanging in the balance.

 Hey, amen to that.